elizibar/elizibar.github.io/yearoffinalfantasy/Series/ff4series.md

 A note on the naming: when Square localized the series for North America, they skipped the real Final Fantasy II and III.
 The game released in the US as "Final Fantasy II" on the Super Nintendo was actually *Final Fantasy IV*.
 Later re-releases restored the correct numbering.

+The original North American SNES translation (handled by Ted Woolsey) also made a number of changes to meet Nintendo of America’s content guidelines.
+Religious references were softened, some dialogue was cleaned up, and certain lines were rewritten in a more dramatic or flowery style.
+This produced a few famously odd and memorable moments, the most well-known being Tellah’s outburst "You spoony bard!" directed at Edward.
+Some players treat lines like this as awkward or inaccurate translation; others consider them part of the charm of the early localized games.
+Later versions (GBA, PSP, DS, and the Pixel Remaster) use cleaner, more accurate scripts while still keeping a few of the classic quirks in spirit.

 Major versions and related games include:

 - **Super Famicom / SNES** (July 19, 1991 Japan / November 23, 1991 North America) - The original release.
 The North American version was slightly altered and released under the Final Fantasy II title.